 Still, it was obviously synchronicity.
 Elon Musk sensed that a cool blog post was published about his companies, inspiring his return to the global town square.

 As a refresher on last week, I noticed three common themes about company culture at SpaceX and Tesla: high talent, high intensity, and mission-driven.
-Expert call transcripts are excellent sources of information about company culture, which you can confirm for yourself: sign up for a free 14-day trial here.
+Expert call transcripts are excellent sources of information about company culture, which you can confirm for yourself: request access to the Stream by AlphaSense expert transcript library here.

 Mission-driven, high intensity